jsmithdenverdev/appsync-lambda-golang/README.md

 ### ListItemsFunction

 A lambda function serving the `items` query.
-Returns `responses.Item[]`.
+Returns [`responses.Item[]`](internal/responses/item.go).
 This handler is invoked as a batch invoke and operates in a similar fashion to a data loader.

 #### ⛔️ Note: Currently returns a not implemented error.